apollographql/apollo-kotlin/README.md

 }
 ```

-You might have to change your configuration block, especially if you're using `outputPackageName` and/or `exclude` options:
+You might have to change your configuration block, especially if you're using `outputPackageName` and/or `exclude` options.
+The apollo configuration now looks like:

 ```groovy
 apollo {